Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 [rank first（champion）](https://news.whu.edu.cn/info/1015/454817.htm)

 - **Introduction:** This track focuses on mapping the water surface from Copernicus Sentinel-1 SAR imagery.
-A set of events will be provided from selected geographical areas and events.
 The goal is to accurately determine water and non-water pixels in these event areas by fusing data from one or more of the provided data sources.

 - **Key words:** SAR, Flood rapid mapping
 </div>